A-Marzouk/udacity-project2/README.md

-# Landing Page - Front-end technologies intro.
+# Front-end technologies intro.

-Built on HTML, CSS and pure Javascript.
+Front-end technologies intro is a javascript web site in the form of landing page.

+## Installation

+Just enter the index.html file.

+## Dependencies:

+None.

+## More info
+Udacity Nano degree course - project number two.